obestwalter/i3configger/README.md

     $ i3configger --kill

-## Diving a bit deeper

-I use this to generate [my own i3 config](https://github.com/obestwalter/i3config).
-Here are the config partials and settings: [.i3/config.d](https://github.com/obestwalter/i3config/tree/master/config.d), from which [config](https://github.com/obestwalter/i3config/tree/master/config) and all `i3status.*conf` files are built.

-With my config, the call:

-    $ i3configger select scheme solarized-dark

-will integrate `scheme.solarized-dark.conf` in the build and exclude all other `scheme.*.conf` files.

-    $ i3configger select-next scheme

-will switch to the next scheme (and wrap around to the first scheme)

-This is persisted in `.state.json`

-If I want to get my bar out of the way:

-    $ i3configger set mode hide

-**`select`** integrates different partial files.
-Config partials that follow the naming scheme `<key>.<value>.conf` are only rendered into the config if explicitly set via configuration or a message from the command line.

-**`set`** assigns values to arbitrary variables that are set anywhere in the configuration.

-All changes done this way are persisted in `.state.json`.
+## How does it work?

+The configuration is built from so called `partials` in `<i3 config folder>/config.d`.
+For very simple usages (just changing some variable for examples) it is not even necessary to spread the configuration over several files though.
+Have a look at the [examples](examples/README.md) to get an idea about how it can be used.

+Changes that are made to the configuration via i3configger messages are not written back to the `partials` but are persisted in a `.state.json` in the source folder.
+This file is used to override variables and choose alternative files during build.
+Deleting that file puts everything back to normal.

-## Build process
+### Build process

-1. merge all files that fit the conditions and configuration
+1. merge all files that fit the conditions of the current configuration
 2. read in all lines that fit the pattern `set $.*`
-3. parse them into a map key -> value
+3. convert them into a map key -> value
 4. Resolve all indirect assignments (e.g. `set $bla $blub`)
 5. Replace all variables in configs with their values (bar configs get local context merged before substitution)
-6. Write results
+6. Write results to temporary location
-7. Check if config is valid - if not switch back to saved backup
+7. Check if config is valid
+8. backup current configuration
+9. move configuration to the final target

+##  Detailed Features

+* build main config and one or several i3status configs from the same sources
+* variables are handled slightly more intelligently than i3 does it (variables assigned to other variables are resolved)
+* variables in i3status configs are also resolved (set anywhere in the sources)
+* reload or restart i3 when a change has been done (using `i3-msg`)
+* notify when new config has been created and activated (using `notify-send`)
+* simple way to render partials based on key value pairs in file name
+* simple way to change the configuration by sending messages
+* build config as one shot script or watch for changes
+* send messages to watching i3configger process
+* if `i3 -C` fails with the newly rendered config, the old config will be kept, no harm done

 ## Resources